The-Hacker-Recipes/The-Hacker-Recipes/docs/src/ad/movement/mitm-and-coerced-authentications/webclient.md

 Attackers can remotely enumerate systems on which the WebClient is running, which is not uncommon in organizations that use OneDrive or SharePoint or when mounting drives with a WebDAV connection string.

+> [!TIP]
+> Even if the WebClient service is not currently running on a remote system, the coercion techniques in the abuse section will cause it to start if it is installed and in the state "Manual (Triggered Start)", default for Windows 10 and Windows 11.
+By default, the WebClient service is not installed on Windows Servers beginning with Windows Server 2008 per [WebDAVSystem](https://www.webdavsystem.com/server/access/windows).

 ::: tabs

 === UNIX-like